djsweet/ios-pwa-freeze-bug/README.md

 PWAs on iOS Freeze While Multitasking
 =====================================

-If you use Service Workers on PWAs on iOS, your app _will_ freeze when multitasking.
+If you use Service Workers on PWAs on iOS 13.x, your app _will_ freeze when multitasking.

 The Issue
 ---------